mherzog4/github.mherzog4/docs/projects/1: Web Development/Directsystems.io/retrospective.md

 This was a fairly simple website with not much functionality.

-But, I would like to add a login portal for clients that display dashboards and have a trello like project management system.
+I would like to add a login portal for clients that display dashboards and have a trello like project management system.

 <hr></hr>